Heinrich Gottfried Ollendorff: La méthode Ollendorff

 Ollendorff was heavily indebted to an early "modern method" teacher, Jean (John) Manesca, who appears to have written the first fully developed modern method language course in the early 1820s.
 That work was designed for French, and Ollendorff was keen to see it adopted for other modern and classical languages.
-He would in the decades from the 1830s wrote and publish numerous foreign languages primers (firstly for modern languages and then for classical languages) based on Manesca's methodology and adding features of his own, which he promoted as "la méthode Ollendorff".
+He would in the decades from the 1830s write and publish numerous foreign languages primers (firstly for modern languages and then for classical languages) based on Manesca's methodology and adding features of his own, which he promoted as "la méthode Ollendorff".

 In the 1840s Ollendorff also wrote the first post-Renaissance textbook for conversational Latin, the Nouvelle méthode pour apprendre, à lire, a écrire et à parler une langue en six mois, appliquée au Latin.
 Ollendorff's French text contains little on grammar, and is almost entirely intuitive, with learning based on practice alone, not theory.
 George J. Adler's American edition is an extensive revision of Ollendorff's first attempt, including grammar; this version of the Ollendorff text has 600 pages of very fine print, with copious exercises.
 Adler also expanded and re-wrote the Latin text, resulting a much higher quality textbook, with more elegant Latin, and a wider variety of examples based on the historical classic sources.

 Again following Manesca, Ollendorf wrote foreign language teaching books not only for modern languages but also for the classical languages.
 Manesca had written:

 If I have not spoken of the advantages that may be derived from the present mode of teaching applied to dead languages, it is not because I entertain the smallest doubt of its efficacy in that particular; for, on the contrary, I am confident that many years of toilsome, tedious, and almost fruitless labours, would be saved by the adoption of such a method for these languages.
 A well disposed young man, between eighteen and twenty, well versed in the principles of his mother tongue, would, in twelve months, acquire a sufficient knowledge of Latin or Greek for all the purposes of life.
 Such a consideration well deserves the attention of the few scholars competent for a task which would prove so beneficial to the present and future generation of collegiate students.
 The present modes of teaching the dead languages are sadly defective.
 It is high time that a rational, uniform method should be adopted.